What is the best wood to turn on a lathe?

 What to look for in wood to turn on a lathe

 Choosing the perfect wood for a project is challenging since there is a wide range of wood to turn on a lathe.
 However, there are features to consider that comprise beauty, durability, and versatility.
-When you are not sure, a type of wood that makes a wide range of items is ideal.
+When unsure, a type of wood that makes a wide range of items is ideal.
 You need to know the requirements of your project so that you make the perfect pick.
 Below is a list of characteristics to be considered.

 I recommend high-quality wood that works on a variety of projects.
 It contains low resin content.
 That makes it easier to work with a variety of saws.